 ARTICLE V - ANNUAL DUES

-ARTICLE VII - ELECTION OF OFFICERS
+ARTICLE VII - APPOINTMENT OF OFFICERS

 ARTICLE VIII - BOARD OF DIRECTORS